 The other day when I and my family went camping at a campsite, that was heavy rain being pouring for the first day.
-During midnight, when all of us have fallen in sleep, suddenly we heard a very loud sound coming not far away from our campsite.
+At midnight, when all of us have fallen in sleep, suddenly we heard a very loud sound coming not far away from our campsite.
 Since the rain was still pouring, we have no idea of what was going on.
 This makes us felt so nervous and we just can’t have a good sleep all night and scared something bad might happen to us.

-We wait till dawn and luckily the rain been stopped, and we came out from our tent and take a look, only realized that there was a giant tree felt down about 100 meters from our tent.
+We wait till dawn and luckily the rain been stopped, and we came out from our tent and take a look, only realized that there was a giant tree that felt down about 100 meters from our tent.
 It is lucky enough we are not building our tent in that place as there are one of the favorite sites that many campers like to camp.

-Here are some various tips we practice and would love to share with you if it also happens you to be a camping lover.
+Here are some various tips we practice and would love to share with you if it also happens to you to be a camping lover.
 You can treat them as your guidelines.

 Always know of your surroundings